flarum/docs/docs/extend/update-b14.md

 ]
 ```

+#### Application and Container

+Although Flarum uses multiple components of the Laravel framework, it is not a pure Laravel system.
+In beta 14, the `Flarum\Foundation\Application` class no longer implements `Illuminate\Contracts\Foundation\Application`, and no longer inherits `Illuminate\Container\Container`.
+Several things to note:

+- The `app` helper now points to an instance of `Illuminate\Container\Container`, not `Flarum\Foundation\Application`.
+You might need to resolve things through the container before using them: for instance, `app()->url()` will no longer work; you'll need to resolve or inject an instance of `Flarum\Foundation\Config` and use that.
+- Injected or resolved instances of `Flarum\Foundation\Application` can no longer resolve things through container methods. `Illuminate\Container\Container` should be used instead.
+- Not all public members of `Illuminate\Contracts\Foundation\Application` are available through `Flarum\Foundation\Application`.
+Please refer to our [API docs on `Flarum\Foundation\Application`](https://api.docs.flarum.org/php/master/flarum/foundation/application) for more information.

 #### Other Changes

 - We are now using Laravel 6.
 Please see [Laravel's upgrade guide](https://laravel.com/docs/6.x/upgrade) for more information.
 Please note that we do not use all of Laravel.
 - Optional params in url generator now work.
 For instance, the url generator can now properly generate links to posts in discussions.
-- A User Extender has been added, which replaces the deprecated `PrepareUserGroups` and `GetDisplayName` eventss
+- A User Extender has been added, which replaces the deprecated `PrepareUserGroups` and `GetDisplayName` events.
 - Error handler middleware can now be manipulated by the middleware extender through the `add`, `remove`, `replace`, etc methods, just like any other middleware.
-- `Flarum/Foundation/Config` and `Flarum/Foundation/Paths` can now be injected where needed; previously their data was accessible through `Flarum/Foundation/Application`
+- `Flarum/Foundation/Config` and `Flarum/Foundation/Paths` can now be injected where needed; previously their data was accessible through `Flarum/Foundation/Application`.

 ### Deprecations